Freezy3/Freezy3-WoW_SoD_P4Launch_RXP-/README.md

 To Install, install it like you would manually install any other addon.
 Extract the ZIP into your "C:\Program Files (x86)\World of Warcraft\_classic_era_\Interface\AddOns" folder.
 Make sure your Restedxp Core addon is installed and enabled.
-Then my Guide grouping should appear in the guide listing.
+My Guide should both appear as its own addon in the addon list and inside RestedXP.

 1. Freezy3 SoD P4 Validations
 2. Freezy3 SoD P4 50-57 EXP